Fairfax Criminal Defense & DUI Lawyer

 A conviction for any type of criminal offense under Virginia law can have serious consequences from a legal, personal, and professional standpoint.
 Developing a strong defense strategy when facing criminal charges can be essential to minimizing or avoiding some or all of these negative repercussions.

-A Fairfax criminal lawyer may be able to assist you in building a strong defense to the criminal charges that you are facing.
+A Fairfax criminal defense & DUI lawyer may be able to assist you in building a strong defense to the accusations that you are facing.

-Working with an accomplished attorney could be beneficial in all types of criminal cases.
-A strong legal advocate might be able to investigate the facts surrounding your situation, assess the evidence against you, and work to create an effective defense in your case.
+Working with an accomplished attorney could be beneficial in numerous ways, as a strong legal advocate might be able to investigate the facts surrounding your situation, assess the evidence against you, and work to create an effective defense in your case.

 Classification of Criminal Offenses in Fairfax

 Criminal offenses are divided into two categories: misdemeanors and felonies.
-Misdemeanors generally are the less serious of the two types of offenses and carry less severe penalties.
-Not only do felonies tend to carry more serious punishments, but they also routinely result in the loss of certain civil rights.
-These rights include the right to carry firearms and vote.
+Misdemeanors are generally the less serious of these two types, as they carry less severe penalties.
+Not only do felonies tend to carry more serious punishments, but they also routinely result in the loss of certain civil rights, such as the right to carry firearms and vote.

-Criminal offenses classified as misdemeanors typically are less serious crimes that do not result in serious bodily harm to others or involve large amounts of money or items of value.
-A conviction on a misdemeanor offense can result in a jail sentence of no more than one year, and fines or other penalties.
-As a knowledgeable criminal defense lawyer in Fairfax could explain, common examples of misdemeanor offenses include:
+Criminal offenses classified as misdemeanors are typically crimes that do not result in serious bodily harm to others or involve large amounts of money or items of value.
+A conviction on a misdemeanor offense can result in a jail sentence of no more than one year, as well as fines and other penalties.
+As a knowledgeable criminal defense and DUI lawyer in Fairfax could explain, common examples of misdemeanor offenses include:

 - Petit larceny of goods worth less than $500